🎉Grand Opening: June 2026

 What Does the Veneer Treatment Process Involve?

 Tooth preparation: A small amount of enamel is carefully removed from the front surface of the teeth.
-Impressions or digital scans are then taken and sent to a dental laboratory.
+Impressions or digital scans are then taken and sent to a dental laboratory, where the veneers are custom-fabricated.
+Temporary veneers may be placed in the interim.

 Fitting: Once the permanent veneers are ready, they are tried in, adjusted if necessary, and bonded to the teeth.